 •Click the cell to toggle role membership for the given user.
 Membership is not saved until the Save button is clicked.

 The bottom of the grid contains paging controls for displaying a limited number of users at a time, as described below.

 Arrows – Use the left/right arrows to navigate through pages.

 Go to Page List – Select a specific page to navigate directly to that page.

 Rows per Page – Change the number of items to be displayed per page by using the drop-down menu.

 Count of Pages and Total Items – This control indicates the total number of items available in the grid, how many pages to display the items, and which page is currently selected.

 The paging controls are specific to the current search.
 For example, if there are 100 users, but only 15 users match the current search term, then the paging controls will apply only to the 15 matching users.

-The bottom-right portion of the Role Profile window contains the permissions grid, where user permissions can be viewed and/or changed.
+The Role Profile window contains the permissions grid, where user permissions can be viewed and/or changed.
 If the User Permissions Report has been enabled, a download button will be available to download the User Permissions report for the given role.
 Permissions for individual objects can be downloaded by clicking on the Excel icon at the last column for that particular object.